gbmhunter/blog/content/programming/signal-processing/digital-filters/simple-moving-average-filters-smas/_index.md

 ## Overview

-The _simple moving average_ (SMA) filter (a.k.a _rolling average filter_) is one of the most commonly used digital filters, due to it's simplicity and ease of use.
+The _simple moving average_ (SMA) filter (a.k.a _rolling average filter_) is one of the most commonly used digital filters (or averaging device), due to it's simplicity and ease of use.
 Although SMA filters are simple, they are first equal (there are other filters that perform as good as, but not better) **at reducing random noise whilst retaining a sharp step response**.
 However, they are the **worst filter for frequency domain signals**, they have a very poor ability to separate one band of frequencies from another[^analog-devices-dsp-book-ch15].
-You can see their poor roll-off in the stop band in proceeding graphs.

 The following plot shows the effect of a SMA filter.
 The data used is New Zealand's national average temperature (data from https://data.mfe.govt.nz/table/89453-new-zealands-national-temperature-19092016/):